phpbb/documentation/development/extensions/tutorial_testing.rst

 --------------

 Now let's make use of the fixture file to populate the database for our test.
-Therefor we replace the content of the ``ext/acme/demo/tests/migrations/database/fixtures/add_database_changes.xml`` file with the following content:
+Therefore we replace the content of the ``ext/acme/demo/tests/migrations/database/fixtures/add_database_changes.xml`` file with the following content: